Whistled language: Culture

+Documentation

+Various documentation, conservation, and revitalization effort are ongoing.
+In France, the whistling of Aas is being systematically audio-recorded using open source Lingua Libre.
+Those recordings have been used to create an interactive maps of Occitan villages names.

 Characteristics of whistled languages

 Tonal and non-tonal whistle languages

 Whistled languages differ according to whether the spoken language is tonal or not, with the whistling being either tone or articulation based (or both).
 Most whistle languages, of which there are several hundred, are based on tonal languages.

-A way in which true whistled languages differ from other types of whistled communication is that they encode auditory features of spoken languages by transposing key components of speech sounds.
-There are two types of whistled languages: those based on non-tone languages, which transpose F2 patterns (dealing with formants), and those based on tone languages, which transpose tone melodies.
+A way in which true whistled languages differ from other types of whistled communication is that they encode auditory features of spoken languages by 'transposing' (i.e.carrying over into a whistled form) key components of speech sounds.
+There are two types of whistled languages: those based on non-tone languages, which transpose F2 formants patterns, those based on tone languages which transpose tonal-melodies.
 However, both types of whistle tones have a phonological structure that is related to the spoken language that they are transposing.

 Tonal languages are often stripped of articulation, leaving only suprasegmental features such as duration and tone, and when whistled retain the spoken melodic line.
 Thus whistled tonal languages convey phonemic information solely through tone, length, and, to a lesser extent, stress, and most segmental phonemic distinctions of the spoken language are lost.

 In non-tonal languages, more of the articulatory features of speech are retained, and the normally timbral variations imparted by the movements of the tongue and soft palate are transformed into pitch variations.
 Certain consonants can be pronounced while whistling, so as to modify the whistled sound, much as consonants in spoken language modify the vowel sounds adjacent to them.

 Different whistling styles may be used in a single language.
 Sochiapam Chinantec has three different words for whistle-speech: sie3 for whistling with the tongue against the alveolar ridge, jui̵32 for bilabial whistling, and juo2 for finger-in-the-mouth whistling.
 These are used for communication over varying distances.
 There is also a kind of loud falsetto (hóh32) which functions in some ways like whistled speech.